 Every month, the Museum offers 30-minute “museum chats” about ancient objects in our collection, led by faculty, and graduate and undergraduate students currently completing research on related material.
 Visitors are invited to look up close at objects and ask questions of our presenters.
-Over the past several months, we have held museum chats featuring a diverse range of objects from the Museum, and offer our next chat on Wednesday, April 9th, 2014.
+Over the past several months, we have held museum chats featuring a diverse range of objects from the Museum, from objects from Roman home decorating trends to those related to magic spells.
+Please check back for future dates.